cambiotraining/bacterial-genomics/materials/20-assemblebac.md

 **Remember to QC your data!**

 Remember, the first step of any analysis of a new sequence dataset is to perform Quality Control.
-For the purposes of time, we've run bacQC for you and the results are in `preprocessed/bacqc`.
-Before you run assembleBAC, have a look at the read stats and species composition TSV files and make sure that the data looks good before we go ahead and assemble it.
+For the purposes of time, we've run `bacQC` for you and the results are in `preprocessed/bacqc`.
+Before you run `assembleBAC`, have a look at the read stats and species composition TSV files and make sure that the data looks good before we go ahead and assemble it.

 :::

 :::{.callout-exercise}
 #### Running assembleBAC

-Your next task is to run the **assembleBAC** pipeline on your data.
+- Your next task is to run the **assembleBAC** pipeline on your data.
 In the folder `scripts` (within your analysis directory) you will find a script named `01-run_assemblebac.sh`.
 This script contains the code to run assembleBAC.
 Edit this script, adjusting it to fit your input files and the estimated genome size of _Staphylococcus aureus_.

-Now, run the script using `bash scripts/01-run_assemblebac.sh`.
+- Now, run the script using `bash scripts/01-run_assemblebac.sh`.

 If the script is running successfully it should start printing the progress of each job in the assembleBAC pipeline.
 This will take a little while to finish. <i class="fa-solid fa-mug-hot"></i>